muratk3n/thirdwave/en/2020/11/bedazzled-by-tech.md

 titled "The Tech That Might Help Cyclists and Cars Coexist Safely', the comment was "i promise you it's not more tech in cars that'll make things safer for cyclists. it's ... fewer cars".
-I realized there is an entire style of writing that can be summed up as as "technobabbling centrism", or "pastime of the globalist moderate cuck".
+I realized there is an entire style of writing that can be summed up as "technobabbling centrism", or "pastime of the globalist moderate cuck".

 Tech is nice, it is shiny; but slapping it onto everything, does not